JetBrains/lets-plot-docs/docs/_sources/shared/features.rst.txt

     Formatting

-    **Lets-Plot** supports formatting of values of numeric and date-time types; complementary to the value formatting, a string template is also supported
+    Lets-Plot supports formatting of values of numeric and date-time types; complementary to the value formatting, a string template is also supported; :ref:`learn more <formats>`

     ---
     .. image:: /_static/images/icons/features/graphics-grid.png

-    Graphics Grid
+    Grouping Plots

-    ``GGBunch`` shows a collection of plots on one figure; each plot in the collection can have an arbitrary location and size
+    :py:mod:`GGBunch <lets_plot.GGBunch>` shows a collection of plots on one figure; each plot in the collection can have an arbitrary location and size

     ---
     ---